JackLockett/MinecraftBackupTool/README.md

 # Minecraft Backup Tool

-A simple Python script to automatically back up Minecraft worlds, organising them with timestamps for easy management and restoration.
+A simple Python script to automatically back up Minecraft Java Edition worlds, organising them with timestamps for easy management and restoration.

 ## Features